openc/openc_bot/README.md

 Another common use case is where you can only access records with a search.
-In these cases, there's no alternative except to search for all the possible permutations of the letters A-Z and numbers 0-9 (in the case of ASCII searchable databases).
+In these cases, there's no alternative except to search for all the possible permutations of the letters A-Z and numbers 0-9 (in the case of ASCII-searchable databases).

 In the latter case, this is 46656 different possible permutations.
 This will take a long time to scrape.
 If for some reason the scraper gets interrupted, you don't want to have to start again.

 We provide some convenience iterators, which save their current state, and restart unless told otherwise.
+They are probably not worth using for small scrapes (e.g. ones that take 10 mins) as they add to the complexity of your code; however, they are invaluable for large scrapes that may well get interrupted.

     # currently provides a NumericIncrementer and an AsciiIncrementer:
     require 'openc_bot/incrementers'